keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 #### Relating nondeterminism and unknown quantities

-Side effects enable nondeterminism which influences unknown quantities in the results of operations. _Undesired output cases_ along dimensions such as length, presence, validity, success, and time require specific handling in addition to the code to handle the _desired output cases_ of operations. _This specific handling creates complexity and draws engineering focus away from business logic._ Yet side effects drive the business value of programs in the real world, which requires that we embrace nondeterminism and unknown quantities.
+Side effects enable nondeterminism which influences unknown quantities in the results of operations. _Undesired cases_ along dimensions such as length, presence, validity, success, and time require specific handling in addition to the code to handle the _desired cases_ of operations. _This specific handling creates complexity and draws engineering focus away from business logic._ Yet side effects drive the business value of programs in the real world, which requires that we embrace nondeterminism and unknown quantities.

 _How might complexity in programs be reduced if they must also be driven by side effects?_